-This is a bit eclectic & disorganized, but I wanted to get down a few stories & thoughts about Taiwan before it starts to fade a bit.
+This is a bit disjointed & disorganized, but I wanted to get down a few stories & thoughts about Taiwan before it starts to fade a bit.
 So here goes – things about Taiwan that make me smile.

 The language challenge – in Yilan county, Mike and I rode past a sign that said “BOATING RIVER”.
 We had become so used to reading two syllable compound words in pinyin, we both had the same thought process “What is the Boa Ting River?
 Is it worth checking out?” before we realized our mistake.
 Everything is just so easy in Canada.
 Although I admit, it is pretty nice to be literate again.